DSpace-Labs/DSpace7RestTutorial/exercise1.md

 - Does the community have subcommunities?
   - (NOTE: Will the PR be in place that exposes subcommunities?)
 - Does the community contain collections?
-- Navigate the subcommunity hierarchy until you are able to retrieve a specific collection.
+- If not, navigate the subcommunity hierarchy until you are able to retrieve a specific collection.

 #### 2e.
 Request Collections within a subcommunity
 Use the HAL Browser to navigate to a subcommunity that contains collections.
 List those collections.